ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 specification will be published.

-Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register JWP header parameter: example").
+Registration requests sent to the mailing list for review should use an appropriate subject (e.g., "Request to register JWP Header Parameter: example").

 Within the review period, the Designated Experts will either approve or